Your Covid-19 Travel Questions, Answered

 Border and International Travel Information

-Can I travel to Dubai?Currently international travel from the UK is banned under the National Lockdown.
+Can I travel to Dubai?From Monday 17th May, international travel from the UK is permitted.

 To be allowed entry into Dubai you must: